 But ultimately, the lack of customer enthusiasm from the research killed it.
 The business case didn’t add up, and the project was shelved.

-Mums liked the idea of a subscription product and service, but couldn’t see how it’d benefit them.
+Mums liked the idea of a subscription product and service.
+But the benefit just wasn’t clear enough.

 Case Study 3 : Brand E, the snack that over-promised

 Our final brand (we’ll call it Brand E) was a snacks brand.
 It was market leader in its part of the market.
-But at a total snacks category level, it was fighting it out with several other strong competitors.
+But at a total snacks category level, it was fighting against several other strong competitors.

 Like our first Brand L example, it decided to go for growth by launching into an adjacent category.
 But unlike Brand L, they expected a strong competitor reaction.
 They were prepared to meet this with heavy investment in advertising, and a commitment to price discounting to get the product on shelf in the grocery category.